rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

 description: >-
 content_markdown: >-
   The Technopedia database is a graph database that is based on nodes, and relationships that connect those nodes.
+  Graph databases use graph structures for semantic qeuries with nodes, relationships, and attributes to represent the data.
   You access Technopedia data by querying nodes, attributes, relationships, or Technopedia IDs in the Technopedia graph.<br>
   <br>
   The graph database stores connections between nodes as first-class citizens so it doesn’t have to compute relationships at query time, which makes it more efficient than a relational database.